 As it turned out you could have a blackface minstrel show without any racial humor at all.
 Most of the later portrayals in radio and television didn’t use racial humor, or at least weren’t overt about it.
 The fact that someone is in blackface makes race implied but there was nothing specific to the jokes themselves that required it.
 (Even now, sans blackface, the straight man interrogating the funny man is the basis of American comedy.)
 Sometimes there wasn’t even any racial dialect.
 But a minstrel show, it turned out, just didn’t work without at least the end men in blackface.
 Even on the radio.

-I don’t mean that racism itself wasn’t rampant in all these media, or that the characterizations using dialect weren’t inherently racist whatever the banter, only that the instances of race based humor in minstrel shows decreased in frequency and softened over time while the blackface and established characters remained.
+I don’t mean that racism itself wasn’t rampant in all these media, or that the characterizations using dialect weren’t inherently racist whatever the banter, only that the instances of race based humor in minstrel shows decreased in frequency and softened over time while the blackface and established characters remained, often unchallenged.

-The thing that is the most glaring to us now, the imagery, was the most tolerated then and the hardest thing to part with.
-Had blackface disappeared in the 1890s, but a formalized custom of outdoing each other with ever more offensive ethnic jokes continued on in polite society, would we be talking about it the same way today?
+The thing that is the most glaring to us now, the imagery, was the most tolerated aspect then and the thing that proved hardest thing to part with.
+Had wearing cork disappeared in the 1890s, but a formalized custom of outdoing each other with ever more offensive ethnic jokes continued on in polite society, would we be talking about it the same way today?
 Or is it the imagery, the character roles, and the fact of blackface itself that haunts us.

 The Blackface Minstrel Show in Mass Media: 20th Century Performances on Radio, Records, Film and Television, by Tim Brooks; Mcfarland Nov.
 2019; Paperback 290 pages, ISBN-13: 978-1476676760